 A 'risk' can be described as an uncertainty of outcome.
-Risk is defined as the threat that an action or event will adversely affect an organisation's ability to achieve its objectives (CIPFA).
+Risk is defined as the threat that an action or event will adversely affect an organisation's ability to achieve its objectives (Chartered Institute of Public Finance and Accountancy (CIPFA)).
 Conversely a control is an action or event taken to reduce the likelihood of a risk occurring, or to limit its adverse consequences.